robbobfrh84/lab/hanna/README.md

 # Where It's At
-- ... with a bit of testing the click tap touch events and "game" seem to be working pretty well....
-- ... moveing onto the dirty work of photoshopping / audio trimming.
+- ...
+Do NOT fuck with fade in and out becuase you got the constant buzz workin gpretty well. make sure all vars are passed!

 # Next 3 ✅ 🌕...
+- make hanna "oooooOOOOOoooo" sparkle sound effect.
 - finish trimming tracks
 - Photoshop sparkles.
 - Static bee loop